Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains

-To justify the conjecture, consider models $f(z)= z^\omega f_0(z)$ with open boundary conditions; each such model has a corresponding single-particle (block-Toeplitz) matrix, with determinant equal to $\prod_{j=1}^L (-\eps_j^2)$, where $\eps_j$ are single-particle energies.
-Assuming $(\alpha>1)$-decay, it can be shown, using Toeplitz determinants, that for the trivial model $f_0(z)$ this product is finite in the limit $L\rightarrow \infty$, while for $\omega \neq 0$, the corresponding determinant decays to zero with $L$ [with power depending on $\omega$ and asymptotic Fourier coefficients $m_n$]; see also Appendix \ref{app:filling}.
+To justify the conjecture, consider models $f(z)= z^\omega f_0(z)$ with open boundary conditions; each such model has a corresponding single-particle (block Toeplitz) matrix, with determinant equal to $\prod_{j=1}^L (-\eps_j^2)$, where $\eps_j$ are single-particle energies.
+Assuming $(\alpha>1)$-decay, it can be shown, using Toeplitz determinants, that for the trivial model $f_0(z)$ this product is finite in the limit $L\rightarrow \infty$, while for $\omega \neq 0$, the corresponding determinant decays to zero with $L$ (with power depending on $\omega$ and Fourier coefficients of $1/f(z)$); see also Appendix \ref{app:filling}.
 Our method is to use the scaling of this determinant to predict the edge mode splitting.
 E.g., for $\omega =1$ we interpret:

-as predicting a single edge mode with finite-size splitting $\eps_1 = \Theta(L^{-k}) $.
+as predicting a single edge mode with finite-size splitting $\eps_1 = \Theta(L^{-\nu}) $.
 For multiple edge modes (and $\omega>0$), we further assume inductively that the $\omega-1$ edge modes shared between the models $z^\omega f_0(z)$ and $z^{\omega-1} f_0(z)$ have the same energy splitting power-law in each model, and hence the additional decay in the determinant for $z^\omega f_0(z)$ comes from the $\omega$th edge mode \footnote{There is a symmetric claim in the case with $\omega<0$.}.

 This is plausible since for periodic boundaries the models defined by $f(z)$ have spectrum independent of $\omega$, and we expect the system with open boundaries to differ from the bulk only `near the edge'.
-With finite-range interactions we believe this could be proved using results about eigenvalues of banded block-Toeplitz matrices \cite{Ekstrom18}, for long-range chains we take it as an assumption.
-In an earlier work the idea appeared in reverse: utilising the existence of exponentially-localised edge modes in short-range chains to predict asymptotics of block-Toeplitz determinants \cite{Basor18}.
+With finite-range interactions we believe this could be proved using results about eigenvalues of banded block Toeplitz matrices \cite{Ekstrom18}, for long-range chains we take it as an assumption that the scaling to zero with $L$ comes only from edge modes rather than the bulk band.
+In an earlier work the idea appeared in reverse: utilising the existence of exponentially-localised edge modes in short-range chains to predict asymptotics of block Toeplitz determinants \cite{Basor18}.

 We thus convert the question of finite-size edge mode splitting to a question about asymptotics of Toeplitz determinants.
 While there are several assumptions required to connect this theory to the edge mode splittings, the underlying singularity-filling picture for Toeplitz determinant asymptotics is in many cases fully rigorous.
 We outline some of these results in Appendix \ref{app:filling}; important references are \cite{Hartwig69,Widom90,Boettcher06, Boettcher06b}.